 Several POS violate the law banning the advertisement and promotion of tobacco and nicotine consumer product in Poland.
 Efforts to enforce the law are suboptimal and the governmental agencies responsible for enforcement should act swiftly.

 The display of tobacco products at POS is prevalent and should be explicitly banned in Poland.
 Other countries have shown the way and the benefits of doing so [34].
-A recent evaluation of the legislation banning tobacco displays at POS in Scotland shows multiple benefits.
-Among others, the ban was associated with reducing the risk of smoking initiation in young people and the perceived accessibility of tobacco.
+A recent evaluation of the legislation banning tobacco displays at POS in Scotland showed multiple benefits.
+Among other benefits, the ban was associated with reducing the risk of smoking initiation in young people and the perceived accessibility of tobacco.

-There is a need to initiate and continue further studies on nicotine products advertisement and promotion strategies, particularly those addressed to young people.
-Field studies – similar to the one described in this article – can give a real-time picture of anti-tobacco law functioning, its flaws and imperfections.
-Results may give precious feedback for policymakers and stakeholders on what should be done in tobacco prevention immediately and in a longer perspective.
-In our opinion this pilot study should be continued in the future, however in a broader form – e.g. including rural areas, higher number of POS and with taking into account identification of particular types of promotion and advertisement in the context of different variables such as types of POS and nicotine products.
+Further studies are needed on the advertisement and promotion strategies for nicotine products, particularly those addressed at young people.
+Field studies – similar to the one described in this article – can give a real-time picture of the functioning of anti-tobacco laws, and any flaws and imperfections.
+The results will provide feedback for policymakers and stakeholders on what should be done in tobacco prevention both in the short and long term.
+In our opinion this pilot study should be continued in the future but in a broader form; for example, including rural areas, higher numbers of POS and taking into account the identification of particular types of promotion and advertisement in the context of different variables such as types of POS and nicotine products.

 A final recommendation to protect children and teens from the harms of tobacco is to reduce the high density of tobacco and nicotine retailers.
-Our study shows that the abundance of tobacco POS in Warsaw has no match in other European cities.
-The primary policy approaches to reducing tobacco POS density are four: a) prohibiting sales in specific retailer types, b) prohibiting sales near youth populated areas, including schools, c) “declustering” POS by requiring them to be at a minimum distance from each other, and d) capping the number of tobacco POS to a certain amount within a community.
-All these approaches effectively reduce retailer density reduction but outlawing the sale of tobacco products within a certain radius from schools tends to gather the most popular support [35].
+Our study indicates that the density of tobacco POS in Warsaw may exceed the POS densities in other European cities.
+There are four primary policy approaches to reducing tobacco POS density: a) prohibiting sales in specific retailer types; b) prohibiting sales near youth populated areas, including schools; c) “declustering” POS by requiring them to be at a minimum distance from each other; and d) capping the number of tobacco POS to a certain amount within a community.
+All these approaches effectively reduce retailer density reduction but outlawing the sale of tobacco products within a certain radius from schools tends to gather the most support [35].

-Funding: This work was supported by funding from the WHO country office in Poland.
+Funding: This work was supported by funding from the WHO Country Office in Poland.

 Conflicts of Interest: The authors declare no conflict of interest.